How This A-Frame Trellis Was Made

 Step 5: Add the Horizontal EMTs and Fittings

-The horizontal EMT lengths were added to the EMT legs with Maker Pipe T Connectors.
+The horizontal EMT lengths were added to the EMT legs with EMT Tee connectors.
 The connectors were placed loosely at first, then it was tightly secured with the hex tool once the trellis was leveled.

 Step 6: Ready for Action!